treasure-data/treasure-boxes/integration-box/mqtt/README.md

 [Treasure Data MQTT broker](https://support.treasuredata.com/hc/en-us/articles/360034799633-Data-Ingestion-Using-the-Treasure-Data-MQTT-Broker-Experimental) allows you to ingest data through the [MQTT protocol](http://mqtt.org/).

 Notice that our broker only accepts `publish` operation against a topic `mqtt-ingest`, and you cannot subscribe the topic.
+Plus, the MQTT broker currently requires client to be connected over SSL with a pair of given client certificate and RSA private key.

 > ***The MQTT broker is currently experimental.
 Contact your Treasure Data Customer Success representative for more information and enablement.***